DerGoogler/MMRL/docs/ModConf/README.md

 See [`libs.ts`](https://github.com/DerGoogler/MMRL/blob/master/Website/src/components/ModConfView/libs.ts) to see all usable modules

-## Diff. between `require` and `import`
+## How it works

-With `require` you only can import predefined libaries.
-You can't include files with this method anymore.
+With `require` you can import predefined libaries or your files

 ```js
 const React = require("react");